tbrowder/FontFactory-TT/README.md

   * /usr/local/share/fonts

-The list will be stored in your `$HOME`
+The list will be stored in your `$HOME` directory as `$HOME/.fontfactory/system-fonts.list`.

-directory as `$HOME/.fontfactory/system-fonts.list`.
-(An empty file will be created if it doesn't exist.)
 That file looks something like this:

-    # font-name location
+    # font-index font-name location has-kerning?
-    Blarney.ttf /usr/src/fonts/
+    2 Blarney.ttf /usr/src/fonts/ HAS-KERNING
       #... more entries
-    Courier.otf /usr/local/fonts/
+    243 Courier.otf /usr/local/fonts/
       #... more entries

-Note that all instances of the same font will be listed, and you can edit the file to delete unwanted duplicates.
-That list is for your reference and is not used by this module.

-If for some reason (such as adding new fonts or deleting some) you want to reinitialize the ayatem file list, uninstall this module and reinstall it.
-The user list will not be touched, but any referenced system font may have moved or have been deleted.
+Note that there may be multiple instances of the same font on your system but only one will be listed.
+This module uses that file, but you can regenerate it at any time by running `ff-find-fonts`.
+You may delete any font entries but do not change the format of the first three fields of remaing data lines.
+Comments starting with a `#` are allowed and ignored from there to the end of the line.

 ### User fonts